 Sitting around the dinner table one night, after a few bottles of Chianti with some old friends (pre-Rona), most of whom had spent time as European tour guides and backpackers, I asked them to name the best Italy tourist attractions to see & the essential things to do in Italy.
-There was a lot of noisy conversation as some of them wanted to praise the less obvious stuff above the more mainstream, but there was still a lot of unanimous consensus with others.
+There was a lot of noisy conversation in the restaurant as some of them wanted to praise the less obvious stuff above the more mainstream, but there was still a lot of unanimous consensus with others.
 In no special order, I present to you the top essential things to do in Italy and the top recommendations for Italy trips, as my friendly locals have decided.

 1. Nun watching in Piazza San Pietro